Duwisib Castle: Present status

-What are said to be descendants of their horses can be seen today roaming free and wild as Namib Desert Horses along the roadside and in the restricted diamond areas, although whether this is the origin of these herds is not accurately known.
+What are said to be descendants of their horses can be seen today roaming free and wild as Namib Desert Horses along the roadside and in the restricted diamond areas, although whether this is the true origin of these herds, is not accurately known.
 The property is currently under the management of Namibia Wildlife Resorts.
-Visitors can tour the castle and even stay overnight in a refurbished bedroom within the castle since a 2014 renovation.
+Visitors can tour the castle and even stay overnight in a refurbished bedroom within the castle since its renovation in 2014.